querkmachine/FSFrontEndDocs/concepts/user-experience.md

 Unfortunately, a lot of our work is in the capacity of a development agency, not a design one, so the visual appearance of what we’re building is often set in stone.
 Regardless, if you find something that is blatantly horrible you are *absolutely* encouraged to try and apply some of the below principles to make things nicer for the end user; and if you can’t, just **raise hell until it gets done properly**.
 That’s also good.
 </aside>

-Natalie is the company’s current UX specialist.
+Cristiane is the company’s current UX specialist.
 If in doubt about something feel free to consult her.

 ## Norman's user-centric design principles